0xSero/partisia-docs/docs/operator-6-keys.md

 >
 >**Scope:**
 >
 > - This section enables you to fill out you config.json and Register Transaction with correct information.
-The config.json and registration are described in detail in the folowing sections.
+The config.json and registration are described in detail in the following sections.

 The keys are randomly generated at [KeyGen](https://dashboard.partisiablockchain.com/keygen)

 ### Steps:
-1) Find your PBC account private key and PBC address
+1) Find your PBC account private key and PBC address.
 2) Generate The Network key pair.
 3) Generate the Finalization key pair.